GPS Fundamentals

 tester-fast hot start.pdf

-When tracking the GPS
+When tracking the GPS transmission, the receiver is

-transmission, the receiver is locked directly to GPS time and whilst not
+locked directly to GPS time and whilst not tracking, the receiver local time

-tracking, the receiver local time will drift compared to satellite time.
-The
+will drift compared to satellite time.
+The rate of drift depends on the

-rate of drift depends on the relative performance of the receiver's ability to
+relative performance of the receiver's ability to either predict reference

-Maintaining an accurate
+Maintaining an accurate local estimate of system

-local estimate of system GPS time enables self-assistance.
-The receiver has no
+GPS time enables self-assistance.
+The receiver has no absolute time or

-periodically activate and re-lock to the GPS transmission.
-Existence of
+re-lock to the GPS transmission.
+Existence of accurate local time enables used

-re-detection of the GPS satellite signals.
+of minimum size search windows for re-detection of the GPS satellite signals.

-The fine-time
+The fine-time self-assistance approach forms the

-self-assistance approach forms the basis of a recent GPS receiver development.
+basis of a recent GPS receiver development.
+Unfiltered CEP50 position accuracy

-Unfiltered CEP50 position accuracy (over 12 hours) for the receiver operating
+(over 12 hours) for the receiver operating without a Kalman filter is 2.8m and

-over signal power -130dBm to -150dBm.
-Alternate approaches require 200,000+
+the self-assisted hot-start TTF is 2.5s over signal power -130dBm to -150dBm.

-correlators and network aiding information to deliver comparable TTF.
+information to deliver comparable TTF.

 [HSGPS(High Sensivity GPS)]